 Then, you'll need to knit and seam.
 Make it for yourself or as a quick knit gift.

-If you’re looking for an easy cowl knitting pattern for circular needles, The Cowl might be the one.
-This chic accessory was a big hit at Vogue Knitting Live 2019 in NYC.
+Here's easy cowl knitting pattern for circular needles.
+The Cowl was a big hit at Vogue Knitting Live 2019 in NYC.
 By popular demand, the free knitting pattern has been made available to you.

 This knitted neck warmer is knit in the round using three strands to knit – one worsted weight and two fingering weight yarns.
 This gives you endless color possibilities!
 Our favorite kind of knit.

 Here’s another easy cowl knitting pattern for beginners.
 Knit flat with straight knitting needles, it’s made with acrylic yarn in a worsted weight.
 What makes it so unique is the self-striping yarn it uses.

 And it’s so easy to do.
 If you can knit, you can make this knitted cowl.
-The only other techniques you’ll need to know are how to M1 and how to slip, knit, pass (SKP).
+The only other techniques you’ll need to know are how to Make 1 (M1) and how to slip knit pass (SKP).
 That’s it.